wkrzywiec/wkrzywiec.github.io/content/posts/052_events-store-part-1/index.md

     BigDecimal deliveryCharge, BigDecimal total ) { }
 ```

-based on which a private constructor is used to create an empty `Delivery` object and then set all initial fields:
+Based on this event, a private constructor is used to create an empty `Delivery` object and then set all the initial fields:

 ```java
     public static Delivery from(List<Event> events) {